 They carry long lasting paper like flowers of orange, yellow, red, or white; the flowers may be two-coloured.

-They reach about 30 cm to 1.2 M in height.
+They reach about 30 cm to 1.2 m (one to four feet) in height.

 Some of the common names for Helichrysum include Curry plant, Immortelle, Licorice plant and Strawflower.

 When growing curry plants and other Helichrysum members sow the seed on the surface after the last frost of spring.

 It may be best to start growing curry plants (Helichrysum) indoors first to get a head start.